-Each student will sign up for one class in which they will offer their own insights on the week's readings.
-The assignment is meant to be conversational; it is not meant to be a scripted presentation.
-Students will be limited to one minute (timed) in which to offer their thoughts and pose their discussion question.
-A sign-up sheet will be available via OWL once the instructor has a sense of the course enrolment.
+Each student will sign up for one class in which they will offer their own insights on the week's readings and pose a discussion question.
+This assignment is meant to be conversational; it is not meant to be a scripted presentation.
+Students will be limited to one minute (timed) in which to offer their thoughts and a discussion question.

+A sign-up sheet is available at the link above.
 There are limited spots per week.
-All students are required to choose a class in which to participate as a Discussion Leader by January 17 at 5:00 pm.
+All students are required to choose a class in which to participate as a Discussion Leader by January 15 at 5:00 pm.

-3. Legislation Mapping Assignment (30%) Due: January 31 at 10:00 am
+3. Legislation Mapping Assignment (30%) Due: January 29 at 10:00 am